 I think it's about time that infrastructure like this stopped being touted as advanced.
 It is quite similar to what the Dutch used to do twenty years ago, but most of that has been replaced.
 The replacement of inadequate infrastructure like this is what has helped the Netherlands to avoid the crash in cycling which Denmark has experienced.

 If you're looking for a cycling "role model", The Netherlands is the country which has achieved most and it is the country that you should refer to for best practice.

 Update January 2011

-The Danes are still building new junctions like this, which put cyclists on the right of right turning vehicles and give right turning drivers and straight on cyclists green traffic lights at the same time.
+The Danes are still building new junctions like this, which put cyclists on the right of right turning vehicles, with "mixing zones" where cyclists and drivers have to share space at junctions, and where right turning drivers and straight on cyclists green traffic lights at the same time.
 They're also still trying to ameliorate the problems that this causes with signs.
 I know because Denmark is again making publicity out of it as if it's a good idea !

 Hopeless.
 Why not copy newer designs, such as this ?

 Southampton in England is copying this design.
 As an extra twist, they've branded it as Dutch.
 This will lead to injuries and deaths of Southampton cyclists.

 Update November 2013 - This design shown again to be lethal

 It was recently pointed out to me that the Danes have finally woken up to the fact that their merging of right turning vehicles with cyclists going straight on has led to seven fatal accidents this year.